-ASER 7
+ASER 6

-ASER 7 (primarily funded under a separate task)-Ohio University is working with the chemistry/physics/physical sciences teacher and 9 students at Eastern Local High School in Pike County who are producing the 7th Annual Site Environmental Report Student Summary, that will provide information to the public about the US Department of Energy's progress on cleanup work at PORTS.
-Students receive: SME seminars on site history, site cleanup and other environmental engineering topics; participate in a site tour; and participate in an applied field learning experience during the timeframe of August 2017-April 2018 to inform their writing of the ASER summary document.
-The final report and video will be completed by August 31, 2018.
+ASER 6 (funded under separate task)-Ohio University is working with the chemistry teacher and ~50 students at Piketon High School who are producing the sixth Annual Site Environmental Report Student Summary, that will provide information to the public about the US Department of Energy's progress on cleanup work at PORTS.
+Students receive: SME seminars on site history, site cleanup and other environmental engineering topics; participate in a site tour; and participate in an applied field learning experience during the timeframe of August 2016-April 2017 to inform their writing of the ASER summary document.
+The final report and video will be completed by August 31, 2017.